-How to Clear Your DNS Cache on Windows, macOS, Linux, and Chrome
+How to Clear DNS Cache on Windows, macOS, Linux & Browsers

-The Complete Guide to Flushing Local DNS Records on Any Operating System
+The Complete Guide to Flushing DNS on Any Operating System and Browsers

 A clear DNS cache is an easy way to solve connectivity issues, as well as prevent some of the most widely-encountered DNS-based cyberattacks.
 But how can you do that on your endpoints?

 In the following lines, you will find an overview of what a DNS cache is, as well as the importance of flushing it, before diving into a step-by-step guide on how to achieve this on various operating systems as well as in your browser.

 The domain name system (DNS) cache is the computer’s storage area for recent queries to DNS name servers.
 When a user sends out a full DNS query including A records and/or MX records, these responses are kept in the DNS cache until they expire, either by the operating system or the browser.

 These records map domain names to IP addresses so the domain name doesn’t have to be separately looked up each time it is referenced.
 When a user wishes to visit a website for the first time, the process can take anywhere from dozens of milliseconds to over a minute.
 However, if the user visits many times, then this process may take only milliseconds because the website record has been cached in the browser’s or system’s DNS Cache and the IP address doesn’t need to be looked up again.